Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

-\begin{itemize}[leftmargin=6mm] \item \textbf{Semantic Equivalence:} Here, the model response is semantically similar to the reference answer.
-Sub-categories include \textbf{Multinominal entities}, e.g., \textit{John Kennedy} and \textit{John F Kennedy}, \textbf{Synonymous Answers}, e.g., \textit{from India} and \textit{Indian nationality}, and \textbf{More Elaborate Answers}, e.g., \textit{yes} and \textit{yes, he is member of the band}. \item \textbf{Symbolic Equivalence:} This primarily refers to different possible representations of numeric quantities, e.g. \textit{four seasons} and \textit{4 seasons}, or \textit{3000 BC} and \textit{Early Dynastic Period}. \item \textbf{Intrinsic Ambiguity in Questions:} This refers to queries with multiple valid interpretations, leading to a range of correct answers, e.g. \textit{Who is command sergeant major of the army?} could be seeking the person's identity or a description of the position itself.
-This category also includes cases where the correct answer is dependent on the specific point in time being referenced, e.g. \textit{Who won NFL football coach of the year?}. \item \textbf{Granularity Discrepancies:} The level of specificity in the model's response may not align with that in the reference answer.
-This discrepancy in granularity can be \textbf{Temporal}, e.g., \textit{August 25, 1939} and \textit{1939}, or \textbf{Spatial}, e.g., for the question \textit{Where's the tv show The Crossing filmed?}, \textit{Vancouver} and \textit{British Columbia, Canada} are both correct answers.\ \item \textbf{Incomplete Reference Answers:} These cases occur when the reference answers, despite their number, fail to cover the entire spectrum of correct responses.
-We break this category into two types --- \textbf{List of named entities} which includes questions like the cast of a movie or members of the band, and \textbf{Open-ended questions} which included questions that can be answered in multiple different ways, all of which are not captured by reference answers., e.g., \textit{What was the Watergate scandal?}. \item \textbf{Enumeration of Reference Answers:} This error happens especially in NQ samples, where the question asks for a list of entities (e.g., all states of a country), but each reference answer includes only one entity (e.g., a single state).
-The instruction-following models often generate all the entities in their response, which results in low overlap with each individual reference answer. \item \textbf{Satisfactory Subset Responses:} This category pertains to instances where the model's response, although containing less information than the reference answer, still provides an acceptable response to the user's query.
-For instance, for the question \textit{"name some of her songs"}, the reference answer might list 5-6 song names, while the model response includes only 1-2.
-This situation is predominantly observed in the TopiOCQA dataset. \end{itemize}
+\begin{itemize}[leftmargin=4mm] \item \textbf{Semantic Equivalence:} Here, the model response is semantically similar to the reference answer.
+Sub-categories include \textbf{Multinominal entities}, e.g., \textit{John Kennedy} and \textit{John F Kennedy}, \textbf{More Elaborate Answers}, e.g., \textit{yes} and \textit{yes, he is member of the band} and \textbf{Synonymous Answers}, e.g., \textit{from India} and \textit{Indian nationality}. \item \textbf{Symbolic Equivalence:} This primarily refers to different possible representations of numeric quantities, e.g. \textit{four seasons} and \textit{4 seasons}. \item \textbf{Intrinsic Ambiguity in Questions:} This refers to queries with multiple valid interpretations, leading to a range of correct answers, e.g. \textit{Who won NFL football coach of the year?} could have different answers dependent on the specific point in time being referenced. \item \textbf{Granularity Discrepancies:} The level of specificity in the model's response may not align with that in the reference answer.
+This discrepancy in granularity can be \textbf{Temporal}, e.g., \textit{August 25, 1939} and \textit{1939}, or \textbf{Spatial}, e.g., \textit{Vancouver} and \textit{British Columbia, Canada}. \item \textbf{Incomplete Reference Answers:} This refers to cases when the reference answers fail to cover the entire spectrum of correct responses.
+We consider two sub-categories -- \textbf{List of named entities} which includes questions like the cast of a movie or members of the band, and \textbf{Open-ended questions} which included questions that can be answered in multiple different ways, all of which are not captured by reference answers., e.g., \textit{What was the Watergate scandal?}. \item \textbf{Enumeration of Reference Answers} is an error category where the question seeks a list (e.g., \textit{All states in north-east USA}), but each reference answer contains only one entity (e.g., \textit{``Vermont''}, \textit{``Maine''}).
+Instruction-following models often list multiple entities together in the response (e.g., \textit{Vermont and Maine}), leading to mismatches.
+This error category is very frequent in NQ. \item \textbf{Satisfactory Subset Response} represents the inverse, where the model's answer, though shorter than the reference, still addresses the query.
+An example is when a query asks for songs of an artist, the reference lists 5-6, but the model responds with only 1-2 song names (primarily seen in TopiOCQA). \end{itemize}